peterbillhu/DFOn2DProveskites/README.md

 fine_t = 100
 ```

+After

-## Google Notebook Tutorial
+## Google Colab Notebook Tutorial

-To ensure the function of the proposed algorithms, we provide a Google Notebook tutorial to demonstrate how to generate the density fingerprint of a given unit cell and motif set.
-In the demonstration, we exhibit toy examples as shown in the above section.
+To present the function of the proposed algorithms, we provide a Google Colab Notebook tutorial to demonstrate how to generate the density fingerprint of a given unit cell and a motif set.
+In the demonstration, we exhibit and compute the toy examples as shown in the above section.

 https://colab.research.google.com/drive/1vJKg6GXGYTCD2WQ33GOtdIGE7zOawEos?usp=sharing